thoughtspot/thoughtspot.github.io/_admin/backup-restore/how-to-create-a-schedule.md

 | |2| |4| |6| |8| |10| |12| |14|...|24|

-You use the `rentention_policy` to control how many snapshots are kept.
+You use the `retention_policy` to control how many snapshots are kept.
 In this example, the first bucket retains a snapshot every three hours.

 ```